gringer/presentation-notes/docs/2017-May-04-London-Calling.md

    * Sonication + Tip20 extraction
    * Run N50 was better than current reference genome
  * Poster talks about assembly discoveries

+### Lightning Talk -- Sally James

+#### Telomere to Telomere sequencing of Galdieria sulphuraria
+ * A real pain to lyse
+ * Telomere is an octamer repeated 26 times; other end is repeated 29 times
+ * Nanopore reads aligned to an area right at the ends of contigs
+ * Reads were piling up at the ends of contigs
+   * Many 40bp reads, pileup and completely stop dead at the end of the contig
+ * Can look at multiple repeats
+ * Currently assembling complex sub-telomeric regions

+### Lightning Talk -- Beth Lodge (ONT)

+#### VolTRAX
+ * All electronics are in the base of the unit, flow cells are added on top
+ * Voltrax integration program is open, applications are available online
+ * High-output kit, gives best throughput
+ * Yield variation between labs is reduced significantly
+ * It can do extraction as well as PCR
+   * Similar yields to other extraction methods
+ * Looking at 16s sequencing
+ * People don't need a fully-kitted out lab to do sample prep

 ### Philipp Euskirchen